Hip Replacement: The Facts

 In Paris Professor Robert Judet and his brother designed a partial hip replacement to treat hip fractures whilst in Norwich Mr McKee and Mr Watson-Farrer and in Manchester Professor John Charnley also devised their own hip replacements.
 Their results, although not perfect, in reality became the first generation of modern hip replacements with further advances in time being made by Professor Muller from Switzerland and Professor Ling in Exeter.

-In the United Kingdom over 60,000 primary (first time) hip replacements are now performed every year.
-The overall success of this major operation is about 95 - 96%.
+In the United Kingdom over 95,000 primary (first time hip replacements) hip replacements are performed each year with an overall success of this major operation being approximately 92%.

 The hip socket (acetabulum) may also be cemented or cementless and the ball articulates usually with a plastic like material – a high density polyethylene.Artists Impression Of A Cemented Hip Replacement, The Green Ink Representing The Cement.

 In younger and very active patients, ceramic modular femoral heads are used along with a cementless stem.